-For first-timers, eyebrow threading can be little daunting.
+For first-timers, eyebrow threading can be a little daunting.
 But, trust us when we say that it’s not as scary as it seems.
 Once you know what to expect, you can stop stressing about how much it’ll hurt and start rushing to make an appointment.
 After all, if you want beautiful, well-defined brows, threading is a great way to go about it.
 So, before you book your next brow wax or pull out the tweezers, take a look at this guide to all you need to know about eyebrow threading.
-From what it is and how much pain it will cause to pre- and post-treatment tips, this information will put you on the path to better eyebrows with complete confidence.
+From what it is and how much pain it will cause to pre-and post-treatment tips, this information will put you on the path to better eyebrows with complete confidence.

 What is Eyebrow Threading?

 Threading is a method of hair removal that’s perfect for areas of the face, such as the eyebrows.
-The technique has been used in Asia for centuries and consists of rolling twisted cotton thread over unwanted hairs.
+The technique has benefits in Asia for centuries and consists of rolling twisted cotton thread over unwanted hairs.
 As this happens, the cotton rips each follicle right from its pore.
 Due to its precision, threading is ideal for use on the eyebrows and face, but as it is time-consuming, the technique is not often used anywhere else on the body.

 Threading is also one of the gentlest types of hair removal.
 As the cotton only pulls the hairs, your skin doesn’t get caught in the crossfire, meaning that it’s an ideal option for anyone with sensitive, irritable, or acne-prone skin.
 But, even though it is gentle, you’re still removing hairs.
 So, you can expect a little redness and if your skin is extra sensitive, possibly minor irritation.